 Broadly speaking, the term “child labour” is defined as the employment of children in any work that deprives them of their childhood and dignity, and that is harmful to their physical and mental development.

-It’s important to bear in mind that many studies distinguish between “children in child labour” and “children in employment”, while using the terms “working children”, “children in economic activity” and “children in employment” interchangeably.
-In such cases, the former (“children in child labour”) are considered a subset of the latter (“children in employment” or any of the aforementioned interchangeable terms).
-More specifically, children in child labour include those in worst forms of child labour and children in employment below the minimum age, excluding children in permissible light work—where “permissible light work” is defined as any non-hazardous work by children (ages 12 to 14) of less than 14 hours during the reference week (for more details see ILO-IPEC, Diallo, Y., et al. (2013)11).
-While standardized cross-country data is not publicly available for “children in child labour”—or other definitions using other working hour thresholds—, it is possible to obtain raw data on children’s time allocation from UNICEF and ILO (see Data Sources below).
-Studying how many hours children work is important considering that one hour of work in a week, without any further context, constitutes a rather slack measure of child labour.
+Many studies distinguish between ‘children in child labour’ and ‘children in employment’, while using the terms ‘working children’, ‘children in economic activity’ and ‘children in employment’ interchangeably.
+In such cases, the former (‘children in child labour’) are considered a subset of the latter (‘children in employment’ or any of the aforementioned interchangeable terms).
+As noted above, children in child labour include those in worst forms of child labour and children in employment below the minimum age, excluding children in permissible light work—where “permissible light work” is defined as any non-hazardous work by children (ages 12 to 14) of less than 14 hours during the reference week (for more details see ILO-IPEC, Diallo, Y., et al. (2013)13).

 # Data quality